trentm/node-dashdash/README.md

   Set it to false to have '-h' **not** get parsed as an option in the above example.

 - `allowUnknown` (Boolean).
-Option.
+Optional.
 Default is false.
 If false, this causes unknown arguments to throw an error.
 I.e.:

         node ./tool.js -v arg1 --afe8asefksjefhas